CircuitSetup/Remote/FUTABA.md

 ![battery](img/battery.jpg)

-With simple modification, it has the perfect measurements to fit into the original battery compartment.
+With a simple modification, it has the perfect measurements to fit into the original battery compartment.
 The charging electronics need to be put elsewhere, otherwise it's too thick.
 Remove the blue shrink-wrap, the tape below, and the PCB is free.
 I taped it on top of the battery compartment:

 ![battelec](img/battelec.jpg)

 The charging wire is - through a micro-USB plug, center bottom of above picture - connected to the "tachometer" connector on the Futaba.
 A JST XH or Dupont 3-pin connector fits fine, so it's easy to make a charging adapter for any kind of power supply.
+(I used the center pin for + and the two outer pins for -, that way orientation of the plug does not matter.
+The black wire on the small Futaba PCB is +, yellow and orange are -.

-I used the "UP/DOWN" switch on the Unibox for separating the battery from the Control Board, ie acting as a real power switch.
+The actual power cable for the kit electronics is lead outside, together with the other wires from the switches.

 ### "Stop" light and switch